RazorBest/rsa_break_from_d/README.md

 Conversely, we can also assume that g is a quadratic non-residue mod q, and a quadratic residue mod q.

-Since the value of $g$ mod p and mod q are independent because of the CRT, we can just multiply the porbabilities.
+Since the value of $g$ mod p and mod q are independent because of the CRT, we can just multiply the probabilities.

 The chance of g having different residucity mod p and q is:
 ```math